chinapedia/wikipedia.abstract.en/Page/Australian_Broadcasting_Corporation.md

 1950s–70s

-The_start_of_TV_ABC.ogv, 5 November 1956]] Jamesdibble.jpg, reading the first ABC News television bulletin in NSW, 1956]] The ABC commenced television broadcasting in 1956, and followed the earlier radio practice of naming the station after the first letter of the base state.
+, 5 November 1956]] , reading the first ABC News television bulletin in NSW, 1956]] The ABC commenced television broadcasting in 1956, and followed the earlier radio practice of naming the station after the first letter of the base state.
 ABN-2 (New South Wales) Sydney was inaugurated by Prime Minister Robert Menzies on 5 November 1956, with the first broadcast presented by Michael Charlton, and James Dibble reading the first television news bulletin.[20]
 ABV-2 (Melbourne, Victoria) followed two weeks later, on 18 November 1956.
 Stations in other capital cities followed: ABQ-2 (Brisbane, Queensland) (1959), ABS-2 (Adelaide, South Australia) (1960), ABW-2 (Perth, Western Australia) (1960), and ABT-2 (Hobart, Tasmania) (1960).
 ABC-3 Canberra opened in 1961, and ABD-6 (Darwin, Northern Territory) started broadcasting in 1971, both named after the base city.

 Although radio programs could be distributed nationally by landline, television relay facilities were not in place until the early 1960s.[21]
 This meant that news bulletins had to be sent to each capital city by teleprinter, to be prepared and presented separately in each city, with filmed materials copied manually and sent to each state.[22]
 Other television programs at the time included the popular _Six O'Clock Rock_ hosted by Johnny O'Keefe, _Mr.
 Squiggle_, as well as operas and plays.[23]